essc/inasafe-training-material/source/using_inasafe.rst

    :align: center
    :width: 300 pt

-Right click on the result layer and Click :guilabel:`Save As` to save it as a raster.
+2. To save it as a raster. right click on the result layer and Click :guilabel:`Save As`.
+A new message box will appear, click `Browse` button then choose what directory to be used for saving.

 .. image:: images/inasafe/save_as1.png
    :align: center